 The Institute for Digital Health & Innovation (IDHI) provides distance health technology to an array of participants, including physicians, clinicians, patients, medical students and more.
-Below are a few examples of the IDHI’s educational initiatives.
+Click HERE to read more about our programs and services that offer a wealth of educational resources and opportunities.

 Thanks to review and participation by providers around the state, ANGELS has defined best practices for over 100 high-risk obstetrical conditions and over 50 neonatal and pediatric conditions.
 These best practice guidelines are listed below and are available on our Angels guidelines website.